laravel/docs/upgrade.md

 #### The `newPivot` Method

-The `Model::newPivot` method signature has been updated to add the new `$using` argument.
+The `Model::newPivot` method signature has been updated to add a new `$using` argument.
 The new signature is as follows:

     /**
      * Create a new pivot model instance.